Fridge003/Gitlet/README.md

 such as init, add, commit, branch, checkout, etc..
 This is also a project of UCB course CS61B: data structure.

 In this repository, I implemented my own version of "Gitlet" in Java, with the help of the skeleton codes & testing codes provided by UCB.
+Gitlet only supports local operations, so remote operations like "push" or "fetch" are not implemented in Gitlet.
+Gitlet doesn't support subdirectories, so please put all the files under the working directory and don't create any subdirectories.

 For further details, please contact me through e-mail: eddiezhang@pku.edu.cn